Making complex health information clearer — and more reassuring — for families

 A consistent set of icons identifies exposure sources and ties the entire campaign together.

 Chemical names are treated as stylized graphic elements — making them more approachable than complex scientific terms and visually connecting them to the Results Sheets.
+(Also great for translations where there is no direct equivalent for a medical term).

 An informational video walks families through how to read their child’s results.